Kilonova Emission From Black Hole-Neutron Star Mergers. II. Luminosity Function and Implications for Target-of-opportunity Observations of Gravitational-wave Triggers and Blind Searches: Conclusions and Discussion

-{\em Time-domain blind survey observations} --- Since survey telescopes only invest a relatively small percentage of time in GW trigger follow-up observations, we also discuss the detectability of BH--NS merger EM counterparts for time-domain blind survey observations.
-In order to find more BH--NS merger kilonovae with multiple observations, a high-cadence search in redder filters is recommended.
+{\em Time-domain blind survey observations} --- Since survey telescopes only invest a relatively small percentage of time in GW trigger follow-up observations, {we have also discussed the detectability of BH--NS merger EM counterparts for time-domain blind survey observations.} In order to find more BH--NS merger kilonovae with multiple observations, a high-cadence search in redder filters is recommended.
+Similar conclusions has been obtained by \cite{almualla2020} in recent.
 Compared with kilonova emission, on-axis jet afterglows and orphan afterglows are more likely to be discovered by time-domain blind survey observations.
+Very recently, some on-axis jet afterglows and orphan afterglows has been detected through the blind survey searchings by ZTF \citep{andreoni2021}.
 The detectability for partial survey projects, including ZTF, PS1, WFIRST, Mephisto, LSST, and CSST, are discussed in detail.
 We indicate that LSST would provide a unique combination of deep searches and wide field-of-view survey observations, which will be well suited to detect more EM counterparts from BH--NS mergers.